-Until December 30, 15 giant electronic billboards at Times Square, New York, are transformed into Imagine Peace, a public art project by Yoko Ono.
-Her message of anti-violence will be translated into 24 world languages set over the tranquil imagery of a blue-sky background.
+Until December 30, 2012, 15 giant electronic billboards at Times Square, New York, were transformed into Imagine Peace, a public art project by Yoko Ono.
+Her message of anti-violence was translated into 24 different languages set over the tranquil imagery of a blue-sky background.
 The piece has been transformed into a site-specific multi-channel work, and spreads the message of peace across the monumental screens simultaneously, displayed hourly across American Eagle Times Square, MTV 44 ½ and Viacom North and South signs throughout one of the world’s most famous places, which is also known as the Crossroads of the World.

 Imagine Peace uses internet projects and presence, posters, badges, and a multitude of other media to communicate its message of peace to the global community.
 Located in a highly trafficked location, the installation tries to spread awareness and encourage the community to take responsibility and promote worldwide peace.

 Yoko Ono (b.
 1933, Tokyo) lives and works in New York.
 Ono is an influential artist who pushes the boundaries of art, film, music and theatre media.
 She received the prestigious Golden Lion Award for Lifetime Achievement at the 2009 Venice Biennale.